VeryProfessional/DDRData/index.md

 Easy	200-240,	300-450

 Interpretation: Notes become unreadable at around the 800 BPM mark for top players, and beyond that they have to resort to using a lower speed mod or memorizing the notes.
+There isn't a concrete point where note become unreadable on the lower end, but as shown in the results it's still a good idea to have BPM in moderation.

 **Lowest BPM**